npmcdn-to-unpkg-bot/stat-track/README.md

 ### June 9, 2016
 Marco - Finished the flask-mongodb-docker template.
 This will serve as the seed for a more complex app.
 Now that I've got a basic flask app talking with a new mongodb 3.0.1 db, I can start building on this.
 Some things to work on are an nginx proxy system and maybe some ambassador containers.
 #### To do
+- Immediate next steps
+  I will create the ambassador architecture with the current structure of just two containers.
+  Look into how a real time data pipeline could be implemented.

 - Twitter scraping script
   This will feed into the Mongodb